 - Gnostics might have borrowed from early, orthodox Christian, beliefs about Toll Houses in order to create a Gnostic/Platonic allegory about the ascent to the truth; or…

 - Toll House theology is dependent upon Gnosticism/Platonism.
 In short, it borrows from Hellenistic imagery of how the soul is tried after death in order to convey a spiritual truth–that after we die, our souls are tried in some sort of way.
 While Gnostics argue the trial is of the mind over the flesh, in Orthodoxy the trial is a particular judgement for sins.
-This judgement is understandably trying and so the prayers of the living on behalf of the dead can (theoretically) bring the deceased soul comfort.
+This judgement is understandably trying on the soul and so the prayers of the living on behalf of the dead can (theoretically) bring the deceased soul comfort.
 Orthodox argue that such a line of reasoning was held by the Apostolic Church, as we have evidence of first century Christian and Jewish practices of praying for the dead, even those that were known to be saintly (i.e. 2 Tim 1:18).
 Whether the practice of praying for the dead serves as adequate proof that Aerial Toll Houses were orthodox Christian belief before they were employed by Gnostics in their writings is a matter of debate.

 While none of these things decide whether Aerial Toll Houses are dogma (or not) in the Orthodox Church, they do give us a lot to think about when it pertains to the history of Christian doctrine.